-Right now I'm part of the core team that's redesigning the Uber app from just ridesharing to daily needs.
-We're also responsible for the overall vision and product strategy.
+For 18 months I was part of the core team that's redesigning the Uber app from just ridesharing to daily needs.
+We were also responsible for the overall vision and product strategy.
 It's still in progress, I talked with Fast Company about the process.

 The way drivers use Uber is different than riders: they’re often using the app for hours per day.
 To give them the best possible experience, we redesigned the Driver app.
 I worked on the design system, platform components, and payments UX.